-12. Remuneration at the Lowest Level
+13. Remuneration at the Lowest Level

-- 12.1 The lowest paid persons employed under a contract of employment with the Council are employed on full time (37 hours) equivalent salaries in accordance with the minimum spinal column point currently in use within Grade 1 of the Council's grading structure.
-As at 1 April 2021, spinal column point 1 is £9.50 per hour (pending pay award for 2022/23) incremental progression will also apply. - 12.2 The Council runs an apprenticeship scheme and payments are made in line with the shared apprenticeship scheme. - 12.3 The relationship between the rate of pay for the lowest paid and Chief Officers is determined by the processes used for determining pay and grading structures as set out earlier in this Pay Policy Statement.
+- 13.1 The lowest paid employees under a contract of employment with the Council are employed on full time (37 hours) equivalent salaries in accordance with the minimum spinal column point currently in use within Grade 1 of the Council's grading structure.
+As at 1 April 2023, with the deletion of the bottom point of the pay spine, spinal column point 2 is now the minimum point with an hourly rate of £11.59 per hour (pending the pay award for 2024/25). - 13.2 The Council runs an apprenticeship scheme and payments are made in line with the shared apprenticeship scheme. - 13.3 The relationship between the rate of pay for the lowest paid and Chief Officers is determined by the processes used for determining pay and grading structures as set out earlier in this Pay Policy Statement.

-13. The Real Living Wage
+14. The Real Living Wage

-- 13.1 The Council agreed to implement the Real Living Wage with effect from 1 April 2018 and guaranteed that no member of staff in the Council will earn less than the Real Living Wage.
+- 14.1 The Council agreed to implement the Real Living Wage with effect from 1 April 2018 and guaranteed that no member of staff in the Council will earn less than the Real Living Wage.
 The Real Living Wage is independently calculated each year by the Resolution Foundation and overseen by the Living Wage Commission.
-By paying the Real Living Wage employers are voluntarily ensuring that their employees can earn a wage which is enough to live on as determined by the Living Wage Foundation. - 13.2 The Real Living Wage rate of £9.90 per hour will be implemented in line with the 2022/23 pay award and will be effective from 1 April 2022.
+By paying the Real Living Wage employers are voluntarily ensuring that their employees can earn a wage which is enough to live on as determined by the Living Wage Foundation. - 14.2 The Real Living Wage rate of £12.00 per hour will be implemented in line with the 2024/25 pay award and will be effective from 1 April 2024.
 This will be reviewed on an annual basis to ensure that no member of staff in the Council will earn less than the Real Living Wage.

-14. Off Payroll Working in the Public Sector - IR35 Intermediaries Legislation
+15. Off Payroll Working in the Public Sector - IR35 Intermediaries Legislation

-- 14.1 The Intermediaries Legislation ensures that individuals who work through their own or even another personal service company (PSC) pay employment taxes in a similar way to an organisation's own employees.
-This is relevant to those individuals providing services to the Council who if they were not engaged through a personal service company (PSC) or other intermediary would be employed by the Council directly. - 14.2 This new measure, "Off-payroll working in the public sector" moves responsibility to the Council for deciding if the off-payroll rules for engagements in the public sector apply.
-This measure makes the Authority responsible for deducting and paying associated employment taxes and National Insurance Contributions (NICs) to HM Revenue and Customs (HMRC). - 14.3 The legislation applies to all payments on or after 6 April 2017 regardless of when the contract started.
+- 15.1 The Intermediaries Legislation ensures that individuals who work through their own or even another personal service company (PSC) pay employment taxes in a similar way to an organisation's own employees.
+This is relevant to those individuals providing services to the Council who if they were not engaged through a personal service company (PSC) or other intermediary would be employed by the Council directly. - 15.2 This new measure, "Off-payroll working in the public sector" moves responsibility to the Council for deciding if the off-payroll rules for engagements in the public sector apply.
+This measure makes the Authority responsible for deducting and paying associated employment taxes and National Insurance Contributions (NICs) to HM Revenue and Customs (HMRC).

-15. Pay Relativities within the Council
+16. Pay Relativities within the Council

-- 15.1 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton Report 'Review of Fair Pay in the Public Sector' (2011).
+- 16.1 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton Report 'Review of Fair Pay in the Public Sector' (2011).
 The Hutton Report explored the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organisation.
-The report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between the highest paid salary and the median average salary of the whole of the Council's workforce. - 15.2 The multiples of pay for Blaenau Gwent which will be published annually are set out below:
+The report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between the highest paid salary and the median average salary of the whole of the Council's workforce. - 16.2 The multiples of pay for Blaenau Gwent which will be published annually are set out below: